 Web, server, command-line and more: solutions log

-Anyone who has to solve problems regularly is advised to keep a solutions log, so they never have to think ‘how did I do that last time?’
-I haven't yet put up mine in a searchable or indexed way, so here's a massive long page.
+Anyone who has to solve problems regularly is advised to keep a solutions log, which solves the ‘how did I do that last time?’ problem!
+I haven't yet put this up a searchable or indexed way, so here's a massive long page, with each heading as a bookmarkable ID (hash-hyphenated-title).

 Set up Apache2 for local website testing on Mac OS X 10.5